tim-graham-cwc/cwc_austimes_results_processing/README.md

 - Ensure that changes are made on branches and not to the master branch
 - All updates should be reviewed before being merged to the master branch
 - When commiting to git, DO NOT upload results files to the repository, as this will make them publicly available

+## Connection to SQL Server
+- You may need to update the server credentials stored in the sql-server-details,py file in order to connect to the SQL database on the machine from which you are running these scripts